ctb/pygr/doc/rest/reference/seqdb.rst

      when you drop all references to a given sequence object, SequenceFileDB also flushes it from its cache.
 This is implemented using a Python WeakValueDictionary.

-   * *ifile* lets you open the database directly from a file object rather than a filename.
-If you have a file object, you can pass it directly to SequenceFileDB instead of a filepath.
-NB: the SequenceFileDB() constructor will close *ifile* when it is done reading from the file object.

 Useful methods: